yashpathack/Supervised-Machine-Learning/Descending into ML: Linear Regression.md

 w<sub>1</sub> is the weight of the featur 1.
 Weight is same as slope. x<sub>1</sub> is a feature (a known input)

+To infer(predict) the temperature in y' for new chirps per min value x1, just plug the x1 value into the model The subscripts (for example, w1 and x1) foreshadow more sophisticated models that rely on multiple features.
+For example, a model that relies on three features would use the following equation: y1 = b + w1x1 + w2x2 + w3x3